 10. My eyes have been opened to different cultures.

 Not just Chamorro, but Japanese as well.
-I’ve learned about different ideals of beauty outside of the western culture.
-I’ve learned different customs and practices, like how and why Japanese don’t tip (a fun fact I was educated about quickly behind the bar).
-I even tried to learn some of the basics of the Japanese language in my down time, mainly to feed my curiosity of language and constant want and need to communicate.
-There’s so much more, different, scary and amazing things than what we are exposed to on a daily basis.
+I’ve learned about different ideas of beauty outside of the western culture.
+I’ve learned about different customs and practices, like how and why Japanese don’t tip (a fun fact I was educated about quickly behind the bar).
+I even tried to learn some of the basics of the Japanese language in my downtime, mainly to feed my curiosity of language and constant want and need to communicate.
+There are so much more, different, scary and amazing things than what we are exposed to on a daily basis.